pivotal/docs-tap/api-auto-registration/installation.hbs.md

 package repository.

 > **Note** Follow the steps in this topic if you do not want to use a profile to install API Auto Registration.
-> For more information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).
+> For information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).

 ## <a id='prereqs'></a>Tanzu Application Platform prerequisites